Skip to content

 • Outlet strategy: End outlet, bottom outlet, sump boxes, or tie-in to storm pipe.

-Plain-English tip: If the drain crosses vehicle paths, size for load first; if it runs along patios/walkways, lead with grate style, heel-safety, and slip resistance.
+Pro Tip: If the drain crosses vehicle paths, size for load first; if it runs along patios/walkways, lead with grate style, heel-safety, and slip resistance.

 Installed trench drain along a backyard edge capturing water